Skip to main content

 • Individual sports such as badminton, table tennis, tennis, gymnastics, trampolining, dance, athletics, fitness and cross-country.

-• Outdoor and adventurous activities such as orienteering and mountain biking.
+• Outdoor and adventurous activities such as orienteering.

 Year 10